bndernet/bnder-docs/docs/tmb/boards.md

 # Boards

-Boards were introduced to Task Manager at 02/15/2021.
+Boards were introduced to Task Manager on 02/15/2021.
 They are a simple way to organize tasks when having multiple projects.

 ## The concept